tatecarson/waters-sonic-signatures/slides.md

 Cinema uses spectacle, narrative, and meaning to draw us into what I'd call relational ecologies—these spaces where our perception and the world become deeply intertwined.

 Tarkovsky's films exemplify this perfectly.
 They foster ecological awareness by making visible the world's materiality and vitality.
-And this is where sound becomes so critical—as Jordan's concept of audiovisual ecology suggests, it's not just the images but the sounds working together that shape our ecological perception.
+And this is where sound becomes so critical—as Randolph Jordan's concept of audiovisual ecology suggests, it's not just the images but the sounds working together that shape our ecological perception.
 In Tarkovsky's case, those water sounds aren't just background—they're actively creating our experience of his cinematic world.
 -->